Albanese doubles down on AUKUS, warns on environment

 AUKUS ‘about the future’

-In the wide-ranging speech, the PM will also double down on the AUKUS security pact that will see Australia’s current fleet of submarines replaced with a nuclear-powered fleet to be provided by the United States.
+In the wide-ranging speech, the PM will also double down on the AUKUS security pact that will involve replacing Australia’s current fleet of submarines with a nuclear-powered fleet to be provided by the US.

 “AUKUS is about much more than nuclear submarines,” Mr Albanese will say.